apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/nn.md

 Lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well
 known.

-In the context of deep learning, we often have highly performant GPUs that depend on CPUs running Python to tell them what to do.
+In the device of deep learning, we often have highly performant GPUs that depend on CPUs running Python to tell them what to do.
 This mismatch can manifest in the form of GPU starvation when the CPUs can not provide instruction fast enough.
 We can improve this situation by deferring to a more